 The research aims to be able to be able to create a system to classify weight training exercises in real-time and generate reliable motion data.

 This research advances knowledge in machine learning and motion recognition using Inertial Measurement Units (IMUs) by investigating the role of contemporary machine learning algorithms to identify complex recurring patterns in real-time by relying on motion data collected on a microcontroller, IMU and additional peripheral sensors.
-The research goals strongly align to the Fulton Research Theme of Health as the work in this project can directly affect the long-term muscle and bone health of athletes.
+The research goals strongly align to the Fulton Research Theme of Health, as the work in this project can directly affect the long-term muscle and bone health of athletes.
 Being able to recognize correct posture and movement during workouts is extremely important for proper muscle growth and to prevent chronic injuries.
-Dr Wang's knowledge and experience in machine learning, embedded systems and TinyML will help guide the research.
+Dr. Wang's knowledge and experience in machine learning, embedded systems and TinyML will help guide the research.

 At completion, the resulting system will be handheld, will be able to classify exercises in real-time, and collect and train on the data (on the handheld embedded device or externally).
 A pipeline will be created to make the data collection and training process faster.
 Future development will include training/classification with multiple handheld nodes for complex exercises.